Location: Forest Hall, North Tyneside, England

-The central stanchion with attic base supported a central fluted column.
+The central stanchion with attic base supported a central fluted column and the option of a shield for inscription.
 Four projecting consoles suspended cups on chains that allowed humans to drink from spouting water (the water flow was operated with two bib valves which released water when pressed).
-Originally a bulbous form engraved with acanthus bas-relief demarcated the transition of the column into a lamp pillar (design #30) supporting a central gas lamp (#208) roofed in with scales of opal glass which allowed the lantern to cast the light downward.
-The terminal was a crown.
+A bulbous form engraved with acanthus bas-relief demarcated the transition of the column into a lamp pillar (#30) supporting a central gas lamp (design #208) roofed in with scales of opal glass which allowed the lantern to cast the light downward.
+The terminal was a crown with lantern.
 Yoke maintenance arms were positioned beneath the lantern.

 - Acanthus, one of the most common plant forms (deeply cut leaves) to make foliage ornament and decoration